webcomponents/webcomponents.github.io/src/documents/podcasts/customizing-the-web-with-rob-dodson-on-the-web-ahead.html.md

 ---

 Web Components are all the rage these days — a way to create the web using chunks of code that are reusable across projects.
-Polymer is a polyfill for using Web Components today.
-Rob Dodson joins Jen Simmons to explain the current landscape.
+Polymer, a library on top of web components, is using Web Components today.
+Rob Dodson joins Jen Simmons in explaining the current landscape.